Frequently Asked Questions

 </script>

-Thus, the trick to getting a fully-functional Hotspotter image into the sidebar is to first generate it via a post/page then to copy the generated code into the sidebar.
+If you need to insert somewhere where modifying a theme file doesn't work, there is another option that's a bit of a hack so it requires a little technical know-how.
+The trick to getting a fully-functional Hotspotter image's code is to first generate a shortcode on a post or page then to copy the generated code by viewing the page source and paste as needed.
 Specifically, these are the steps you can follow to achieve that goal:

 1. create your Hotspotter image and insert its short code into a post